-Don't make life difficult for others by telling them that things are haram, if there's a difference of opinion Sufyan al-Thawri said: 'If you see a man doing something over which there is a debate among the scholars, and which you yourself believe to be forbidden, you should not forbid him from doing it.'
-Yahya ibn Sa'id, one of the great hadith narrators among the Followers (Tabi'un), said: 'The people of knowledge are a people of broadness (ahl tawsi'a).
+Don't make life difficult for others by telling them that things are haram, if there's a difference of opinion Yahya ibn Sa'id, one of the great hadith narrators among the Followers (Tabi'un), said: 'The people of knowledge are a people of broadness (ahl tawsi'a).
 They continue to give fatwas which are different from each other, and no scholar reproaches another scholar for his opinion.'
-We can be strict on ourselves but should be easy on others If we feel uneasy about something then we should avoid it ourselves.
-But we must not make life difficult to others by making out that it is haram.
-The Prophet (S) was a mercy to the worlds.
-Anas (May Allah be pleased with him) reported: The Prophet (PBUH) said, 'Make things easy and do not make things difficult; Cheer up people with good news and do not put them off.'
+Sufyan al-Thawri (b.
+97 AH, early jurist and mujtahid, student of tabi'oon) said: 'If you see a man doing something over which there is a debate among the scholars, and which you yourself believe to be forbidden, you should not forbid him from doing it.'
+We can be strict on ourselves but should be easy on others If we feel uneasy about something then we should avoid it ourselves But we must not make life difficult to others by making out that it is haram The Prophet (S) was a mercy to the worlds.
+Anas (May Allah be pleased with him) reported: The Prophet (PBUH) said, 'Make things easy and do not make things difficult; Cheer people up with good news and do not put them off.'
 (Bukhari and Muslim) True piety is in doing lots and lots of good, getting close to Allah, and helping people 'If you avoid the most heinous of prohibited conduct We shall conceal all your sins and admit you to a great honour.'
 (Quran 4:31) The Prophet (S) advised, 'What I have forbidden to you, avoid; what I have ordered you (to do), do as much as you can.
 It was only their excessive questioning and their disagreeing with their prophets that destroyed those who were before you.'
-(Bukhari and Muslim) Judge ourselves, not others When we see people doing something we wouldn't like to do, remember our own shortcomings rather than judging them.
-Do we want others to judge us?
+(Bukhari and Muslim) Judge ourselves, not others

-Better we concentrate on judging our own shortcomings!
-1. The first principle is the permissibility of things 2.
-Halal and Haram are the right of Allah 3.
-Leave that which makes you doubt until the doubt is removed 4.
-Still consult your heart 5.
-Judge yourself; be easy on others
+1. The first principle is the permissibility of things

+2. Halal and Haram are the right of Allah

+3. Leave that which makes you doubt until the doubt is removed

+4. Still consult your heart

+5. Judge yourself; be easy on others